Implementation of full and simplified likelihoods in CheckMATE: Validation

 \subsection{\texttt{atlas\_2111\_08372} (HIGG-2018-26)}

 This is a search \cite{ATLAS:2021gcn} for invisible decays of a Higgs boson or dark matter (DM) particles, $\chi$, produced in association with a $Z$ boson.
 The final state $Z$ boson is reconstructed from a same-flavor opposite-sign dilepton pair.
-One multibin signal region, optimized for the 2HDM+$a$ model~\cite{Bauer:2017ota}, is implemented in \CM{}.
-It is divided into 22 bins according to transverse mass, $m_\T$.
+A multibin signal region, optimized for the 2HDM+$a$ model~\cite{Bauer:2017ota}, is implemented in \CM{}.
+It is divided into 22 bins according to the transverse mass, $m_\T$.
 The implementation is based on the simplified likelihood model.

-As can be seen in Figure~\ref{fig:211108372} we find excellent agreement between the result of the simplified shape-fit and the official result.
+As can be seen in Figure~\ref{fig:211108372} we find excellent agreement between the simplified shape fit result and the official result.
 The best-SR exclusion is significantly weaker.
-It should be noted that in the parts of the plot with large $m_a$ and/or $m_A$ the exclusion is driven by the shape-fit in the range of large $m_T$, which increases the sensitivity by factor $\sim2$.
+It should be noted that in the parts of the plot with large $m_a$ and/or $m_A$ the exclusion is driven by the shape fit in the range of large $m_T$, which increases the sensitivity by factor $\sim2$.